pyamsoft/pstate-frequency/README.md

 While building, there are a couple of options that one may configure or
 change:
 + The C++ compiler used (defaults to g++, though clang++ is recommended)
++ The C++ compiling standard (defaults to C++11, though none can be used)
 + The directory to install to (defaults to /usr/local)
-+ Whether or not to install bash completion (defaults to Yes)
++ Install bash completion (defaults to Yes)
-+ Whether or not to install zsh completion (defaults to Yes)
++ Install zsh completion (defaults to Yes)
-+ Whether or not to install a udev rule which monitors the state of the power
-supply and sets the power plan automatically to powersave when on battery and
-the power plan to performance when plugged into via AC adapter (defaults to Yes)
++ Install systemd related unit files (defaults to Yes)
++ Install udev rules for automatic frequency setting (defaults to Yes)

 #### Distribution Specific Installations

-At this time, only ArchLinux is officially supported via the Arch User Repository (AUR).
+At this time, only ArchLinux is officially supported via the Arch User
+Repository (AUR).

 pstate-frequency comes with a PKGBUILD provided in the assets directory.
+The *stable/PKGBUILD* will pull the latest released version from GitHub
+and compile it for ArchLinux.
-The PKGBUILD will pull the latest version from the master repository on GitHub
+The *git/PKGBUILD* will pull the latest version from the dev repository on
-and compile it for any recent version of ArchLinux.
+GitHub and compile it for ArchLinux.

-Debian based distributions are currently unofficially supported through the
+Debian package management and RedHat package management based distributions
+are currently unofficially supported through the **checkinstall** program
-**checkinstall** program and this is currently the recommended way to install
+and this is the recommended way to install the package until an actual deb
-the package until an actual deb package can be constructed.
+package can be constructed.

-RedHat based distributions should also look to using **checkinstall** or a
+Any other package management based distributions can look to using
-similar kind of program to produce an RPM for use on such systems.
+**checkinstall** but are otherwise entirely unsupported by the developer at
+this time.

 ### Versioning